 - Safety Tips

-We are currently on a 5-week trip driving around NSW checking out the best beaches, national parks and waterfalls and putting together some great new itineraries.
+We recently took a 5-week trip around NSW, checking out the best beaches, national parks and waterfalls and putting together some great new itineraries.
 Who knew there were so many fantastic falls in our home state.
-Since our third find this song by TLC has been stuck in my head, and I find myself bursting into song on approach of the next waterfall.
+Since our third find, this song by TLC has been stuck in my head, and I find myself bursting into song on the approach of the next waterfall.

 NSW Waterfall Map

-We have listed the most impressive of the falls we have discovered both on this and previous trips in alphabetical order because ranking them any other way is too contentious.
+We have listed the most impressive of the drops we have discovered both on this and previous trips in alphabetical order because ranking them any other way is too contentious.

-Finally, at the bottom of the page, we have answered the most common questions we get in our FB community about waterfalls in NSW.
+Finally, at the bottom of the page, we have answered the most common questions we get in our FB community about waterfalls near Sydney.

 Apsley Falls – Oxley Wild Rivers National Park